Any change, even a change for the better, is always accompanied by drawbacks and discomfort. – Arnold Bennett

 This is the “response stage” that deals with an unexpected change that has taken place.

-Okay, so unexpected change has suddenly reeled it’s ugly head and manifested in your life.
+Okay, so unexpected change has suddenly reeled its ugly head and manifested in your life.
 It’s now time for you to respond in a positive and proactive way that will help you to make the most of this change in the present moment.

 The first thing you must do is acknowledge that this change is bringing forth new possibilities and perspectives that may not have been available before.
 It’s therefore critical that you are open to new ways of looking at things, and even different ways of doing things.
 This unexpected change may have benefits that you might not have even imagined.
-However, you must first stop to see them, then understanding them.
+However, you must first stop to see them, to understand them.
 Therefore pause for a moment and take everything in.
 Take things in, one breath at a time.
 See things in their proper context and with the right perspective that will help you to move forward.

-It’s very easy at this time to get caught-up in short-term thinking.
+It’s very easy at this time to get caught up in short-term thinking.
 Something unexpected has suddenly happened, and your initial reaction is to panic and resist the change that has taken place.
 This is the most unhelpful thing you can do.
 Don’t run from this change.
 Stay calm and collected so that you can think about everything in the best possible light.
 It’s even helpful at this time to disregard the short-term picture.
 Instead, think long-term about the bigger picture and how this change can be beneficial in the future.
 Ask yourself:

 What’s the bigger picture?